-These should be old family favorites and may be any category of baked goods but will be judged against other Heritage Recipes only (unless considered for best of show).
+These should be old family PIES will ONLY be accepted favorites and may be any category of baked goods but will be judged against other Heritage Recipes only (unless considered for best of show).
 Presentation is important and the recipe is required.
 Please do not submit the original recipe card.
 Print, copy or type the recipe and include history of the item's significance in your family.
 Pictures may be part of the presentation.

-sealable bag.
+Sealable bag.